gillenpj/mini_calc/README.md

 A minimal example project used for learning Git basics

 ## Testing
 Use pytest to run tests.
+Yes, sir!